shenmareparas/Portfolio_Website_Flutter/README.md

 - Dart

 ## Installation
-To run the "Portfolio_Website" app locally, follow these steps:
+To run the "Portfolio_Website" project locally, follow these steps:
 1. Ensure that you have Flutter installed on your machine.
 If not, refer to the official Flutter documentation for installation instructions.
 2. Clone the repository to your local machine.